-Actually, the two rectangles are exactly the same.
-At the right edge both rectangles are light gray.
-Both become darker toward the left.
-Where the rectangles meet, the dark part of one rectangle contrasts sharply with the light part of the other, so you see a distinct edge.
-When the edge is covered, however, the two regions look the same uniform shade of gray.
+Without the horse tail in place, the right and left sides of the rectangle will look different.
+Actually, they’re the same, but graduated in color.
+At the right edge, both rectangles are dark gray.
+Both become lighter toward the left.
+Where the rectangles meet, the darkest part of one rectangle contrasts sharply with the lightest part of the other, so you see a distinct edge.
+When the edge is covered, however, the two regions look the same uniform shade of gray (in general, your brain ignores slight gradations in gray levels).

-It is difficult to distinguish between different shades of gray or shades of the same color if there is no sharp edge between them.
+It’s often difficult to distinguish between different shades of gray or shades of the same color when no sharp edge divides them.
 This is true even though a sensitive light meter would show that the different shades are reflecting different amounts of light to your eyes.
-Your eyes do not lack the necessary sensitivity to detect the difference: if there is an edge between the two shades, the difference is obvious.
+It's not that your eyes lack the necessary sensitivity to detect the difference: with an edge between the two shades, the difference is obvious.